MHCzuba/Workforce-Simulation/Workforce-Simulation.md

 ## Introduction

-One the many variables businesses and agencies are challenged with is balancing short term situations with longer term planning.
+One of the many variables businesses and agencies are challenged with is balancing short term situations with longer term planning.
 With Human Resource departments frequently subject to fiscal constraints, this project showcases how leaders can utilize Monte Carlo Simulations of